Environmental impact of pharmaceuticals and personal care products: Routes into the environment

-An additional source to environmental pollution with pharmaceuticals is improper disposal of unused or expired drug residues.
-In European countries take-back systems for such residues are usually in place (although not always utilized to full extent), while in the US only voluntary initiatives on a local basis exist.
-Though most of the waste goes to incineration and people are asked to throw unused or expired pharmaceuticals into their household waste, investigations in Germany showed that up to 24% of liquid pharmaceuticals and 7% of tablets or ointments are disposed always or at least "rarely" via the toilet or sink.
+An additional conttribution to environmental pollution from pharmaceutical producs is improper disposal of unused or expired pharmaceutical residues.
+In European countries take-back systems for such residues are usually in place (although not always used to full extent), while in the USA there are only voluntary local initiatives.
+Although most of the waste goes to incineration, and people are asked to throw unused or expired pharmaceutical products into their household waste, investigations in Germany showed that up to 24% of liquid pharmaceutical products and 7% of tablets or ointments are disposed always or at least "rarely" via the toilet or sink.

-Proper destruction of pharma residues should yield rest products without any pharmaceutical or ecotoxic activity.
-Furthermore, the residues should not act as components in the environmental formation of new such products.
-Incineration at a high temperature (>1000 degrees Celsius) is considered to fulfill the requirements, but even following such incineration residual ashes from the incineration should be properly taken care of.
+Proper destruction of pharmaceutical products should yield products without any pharmacological or ecotoxic activity.
+Furthermore, the residues should not act as components in the environmental formation of new products.
+Incineration at a high temperature (>1000 degrees Celsius) is considered to fulfill the requirements, but even after incineration residual ashes should be properly disposed of.

-Pharmaceuticals used in veterinary medicine, or as additives to animal food, pose a different problem, since they are excreted into soil or possibly open surface waters.
+Pharmaceutical products used in veterinary medicine, or as additives to animal feeds, pose a different problem, since they are excreted into the soil or possibly open surface waters.
 It is well known that such excretions may affect terrestrial organisms directly, leading to extinction of exposed species (e.g. dung-beetles).
-Lipid-soluble pharma residues from veterinary use may bind strongly to soil particles, with little tendency to leak out to ground water or to local surface waters.
-More water-soluble residues may be washed out with rain or melting snow and reach both ground water and surface water streams.
+Lipid-soluble pharmacological residues from veterinary use may bind strongly to soil particles, with little tendency to leak out to ground water or to local surface waters.
+More water-soluble residues may be washed out in rain or melting snow and reach both ground water and surface water streams.

 Presence in the environment

-The use of pharmaceuticals and personal care products (PPCPs) is on the rise with an estimated increase from 2 billion to 3.9 billion annual prescriptions between 1999 and 2009 in the United States alone.
-PPCPs enter into the environment through individual human activity and as residues from manufacturing, agribusiness, veterinary use, and hospital and community use.
-In Europe, the input of pharmaceutical residues via domestic waste water is estimated to be around 80% whereas 20% is coming from hospitals.
-Individuals may add PPCPs to the environment through waste excretion and bathing as well as by directly disposing of unused medications to septic tanks, sewers, or trash.
-Because PPCPs tend to dissolve relatively easily and do not evaporate at normal temperatures, they often end up in soil and water bodies.
+The use of pharmaceutical and personal care products (PPCPs) is on the rise, with an estimated increase from 2 billion to 3.9 billion annual prescriptions between 1999 and 2009 in the USA alone.
+PPCPs enter the environment through individual human activity and as residues from manufacturing, agribusiness, veterinary use, and hospital and community use.
+In Europe, the input of pharmacological residues via domestic waste water is estimated to be around 80%, whereas 20% comes from hospitals.
+Individuals may add PPCPs to the environment through waste excretion and bathing as well as by direct disposal of unused medications to septic tanks, sewers, or trash.
+Because PPCPs tend to dissolve relatively easily and do not evaporate at normal temperatures, they often end up in soil and waters.

 Some PPCPs are broken down or processed easily by a human or animal body and/or degrade quickly in the environment.
 However, others do not break down or degrade easily.
 The likelihood or ease with which an individual substance will break down depends on its chemical makeup and the metabolic pathway of the compound.